jeeanribeiro/key-event-plus/README.md

 ### Function
 `keyEventListener(ms, callback)`

-*ms* is the millisseconds between each update
+`ms` is the millisseconds between each update

-*callback* is the callback function
+`callback` is the callback function

+The returned object in callback function has the `key` attribute and the `state` attribute that can have the `down` or `up` value

 ### Using
 ```